ankitagrawal10/Restaurant-Website/Readme.md

 Contributions are welcome!
 If you'd like to contribute to the project, please follow these steps:

 Fork the repository.
-.Create a new branch: git checkout -b feature/new-feature.
+1. Create a new branch: git checkout -b feature/new-feature.
-.Make your changes and commit them: git commit -m 'Add a new feature'.
+2. Make your changes and commit them: git commit -m 'Add a new feature'.
-.Push to the branch: git push origin feature/new-feature.
+3. Push to the branch: git push origin feature/new-feature.
-.Submit a pull request.
+4. Submit a pull request.